Frank Ongley Darvall

 Frank Ongley Darvall CBE (16 April 1906 – 21 May 1987), was a British students' union leader, Liberal Party politician, diplomat and authority on Anglo-American relations.

 Background

-He was the fifth son of R. T. Darvall and Annie Johnson, of Reading, Berkshire.
+He was the fifth son of Richard Thomas Darvall and Annie Johnson, of Reading, Berkshire.
+One of his elder brothers was Air Marshall Sir Lawrence Darvall (1898-1968), another was Alan Francis Darvall (1903-1983) who was headmaster of Wells House School in Malvern, Worcestershire from 1933-1968, Margaret Darvall was his sister.

 He was educated at Dover College and Reading (BA), London (BA, PhD) and Columbia (MA) Universities.
 He married, in 1931, Dorothy Edmonds of New York City.
 They had one son.
 He was awarded the CBE in 1954.